IvanKare-AQ/ERP_DB_Editor/App_Requirements.md

 - No Excel file support - all data stored in JSON format

 ### Data Display and Navigation
-- Table will be represented in tree format with hierarchy:
-  - "Article Category" as top level
-  - "Article Subcategory" as second level
-  - "Article Sublevel" as third level
-  - All items from "ERP Names" column will be under relevant "Article Sublevel"
-- This setting will be reflected in the existing default_settings.json file
+- Table hierarchy is driven directly from the JSON schema:
+  - `"Category"` (top level)
+  - `"Subcategory"` (second level)
+  - `"Sub-subcategory"` (third level)
+  - Each `"ERP Name"` object is rendered under its corresponding Sub-subcategory node with no intermediate “Article …” mappings.
+- Default column visibility definitions in `default_settings.json` must reference these exact JSON field names.

 ### Column Management
 - Columns are dynamically determined from `data/component_database.json` (source of truth)
 - User will be able to set visible and non-visible columns
 - "Save View" button that will store column visibility settings to `config/default_settings.json`
 - Column visibility settings automatically saved when changed via Column Visibility dialog
-- All available columns derived from actual data structure, not hardcoded lists
+- All available columns derived from the actual JSON schema (no renaming to internal “Article …” aliases)

 ### Data Editing and Modification
 - Right panel edit section for modifying selected ERP items
-- Direct editing of "ERP name" field (no separate staging column)
+- Direct editing of the `"ERP Name"` object (`full_name`, `type`, `part_number`, `additional_parameters`)—no staging column
-- Input field populates with priority: user modifications > original "ERP name"
+- Input fields populate with priority: user modifications > original JSON values
-- User can modify ERP names directly and save changes
+- User can modify ERP names directly and persist them to JSON
-- Category, subcategory, and sublevel dropdowns for item reassignment
+- Category, subcategory, and sub-subcategory dropdowns for item reassignment
-  - Dropdowns populated from `data/airq_categories.json` structure
+  - Dropdowns sourced from the `data/airq_categories.json` hierarchy
-  - Placeholder options ("Select Category...") only shown when no items available
+  - Placeholder options ("Select Category...", etc.) only appear when a level has no available values
-- "Update All Fields" button to save all field modifications (ERP name, Manufacturer, REMARK)
+- "Update All Fields" button saves all field modifications (ERP Name, Manufacturer, Remark)
-- "Reassign Item" button to move items to different categories
+- "Reassign Item" button moves items to new Category/Subcategory/Sub-subcategory combinations
-- All user modifications tracked in memory until saved
+- All user modifications tracked in memory until saved; column names must match the JSON schema when persisting to `data/component_database.json`
-- Save functionality applies all modifications to `data/component_database.json`

 ## Technical Requirements
 - Python GUI application using CustomTkinter as GUI framework